Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 Usually, license risks will appear whenever a library is scanned for the first time; either because the application is scanned for the first time, or the library has just been introduced.

+> COMMENT: here's an experiment with a graphical overview of the process: does that really help??
+(NB: to be viewed on Github)
 ```mermaid
 graph TD;
     Start([license risk detected]) --> A[Assess risk];